Afirestriker/Intern-HireUp/README.md

 # Intern & HireUp (Java Full Stack Project)
 ![WelcomePage](./ScreenShots/welcomePage.JPG)

-A brief description of what this project does and who it's for...
+A brief description of what this project does and who it's for.

-The Project named Intern & HireUp is developed as an attempt to take personal, academic and skills records of student and making it available for the college administrator.
-The system provide the facility of viewing personal, academic and skills details of the student as well as generated resume for college administrator.
-It also provides the facility to search for student records and print reports.

-The application, as described above, can lead to error free, secure, reliable and fast management of the data.
-It can assist the user to concentrate on their other activities rather to concentrate on the record keeping.
-Thus it helps organization in better utilization of resources.
-The organization can maintain computerized records without redundant entries.
-That means that one need not be distracted by information that is not relevant, while being able to reach the information
+The Intern & HireUp Project is a game-changer for college administrators.
+It allows them fast and reliable access to student's personal, academic, and skills records.
+This system gives them an overview of the student's details and a resumes viewing facility.
+With the ability to search for student records and print reports, it's a time-saving solution for college administrators.

+The best part is that it's reduced error, secure, reliable, and fast!
+So, administrators can focus on other important tasks and leave the record-keeping to the system.
+It's a win-win situation as it helps organizations better utilize their resources.
+With computerized records, there's no need for redundant entries, and administrators can easily access relevant information without any distractions.

 ## Tech Stack